infiniteflight/infiniteflight-docs/get-help/general.md

 This usually happens when the scenery stream from our servers to your device becomes corrupt for some reason.

 **To resolve this issue, please try the following steps:**

+Step 1

-- Relaunch Infinite Flight (make sure you stop it from running in the background first)
+: Re-launch Infinite Flight (make sure you stop it from running in the background first)

+Step 2

-- Before starting a new flight, Go to Settings —> General —> Tap “Clear scenery cache”.
-It’s in the bottom.
+: Before starting a new flight, go to Settings > General > Tap “Clear scenery cache” (it’s at the bottom)

+Step 3

-- Start a flight (try on Solo first)
+: Start a flight (try on Solo first)

-*Note: In some rare cases, the steps above isn’t enough.
+*Note: In some rare cases, the steps above might not be enough.
 If that should be the case, you will have to reinstall Infinite Flight.*